ericcornelissen/ghasum/SPECIFICATION.md

 If the file lock is obtained, the process shall first read it and parse it completely to extract the sumfile version.
-If this fails the process shall exit immediately.
+If this fails the process shall exit immediately unless the `-force` flag is used (see details below).
 Else it shall recompute checksums for all actions used in the repository (see [Computing Checksums]) using the best available hashing algorithm.
 It shall then store them in a sumfile (see [Storing Checksums]) using the same sumfile version as before and releases the lock.
 As a consequence, this adds missing and removes redundant checksums from the sumfile.

+With the `-force` flag the process will ignore errors in the sumfile and fix those while updating.
+If the sumfile version can still be determined from sumfile it will be used, otherwise the latest available version is used instead.
+This option is disabled by default to avoid unknowingly fixing syntax errors in a sumfile, which is an important fact to know about from a security perspective.

 This process does not verify any of the checksums currently in the sumfile.